binary-blazer/foxfork/docs/guides/autoUpdates.md

 ## Creating MAR files and update manifests

-Both `.mar` files and the update manifests are automatically created by running `gluon package`.
+Both `.mar` files and the update manifests are automatically created by running `foxfork package`.
 This will generate a number of files in the `dist` directory.

 An `output.mar` will be included in the root, which you should rename to the appropriate platform.
 For example, `linux.mar` for linux.
 This should be included with your GitHub release.

 Update manifests are stored in the `dist/update` directory.
 The contents of this directory should be uploaded to a webserver (e.g. GitHub Pages or S3) such that their root is at `/updates/browser/`.

-You will then need to set the `updateHostname` in `gluon.json` to the url of your update server.
-For Pulse, this is `updates.pulsebrowser.app`.
+You will then need to set the `updateHostname` in `foxfork.json` to the url of your update server.
+For Pulse, this is `updates.foxfork.app`.
 You may also need to change the update server specified [here](https://searchfox.org/mozilla-central/rev/560b7b1b174ed36912b969eee0c1920f3c59bc56/build/moz.build#94).